top of page

 Artist Angeliki Stamatakou in the Monolith project 2024

-In May 2025 her sculpture Destiny was auctioned and sold at Bonhams’ Greek Sale in Paris, marking the first time living artists were included in the sale.
+In 2025, her sculpture Destiny was sold at Bonhams' Greek Sale in Paris, marking the first edition of the auction to include works by living artists.

 bottom of page